-- Costs that are not related to the RFFC Program - Costs that occur outside of the grant agreement term - Incidentals, tips, per diems - Incentive/participation gifts - Out-of-state travel and activities - Activities performed and equipment or vehicles purchased that are not identified in the budget/work plan or approved by the Department prior to purchase. - The following costs associated with community engagement and outreach: - Direct cash benefits or subsidies to participants, such as cash subsidies to secure private transportation services - Alcoholic refreshments - Participant incentives, such as door prizes, which are unrelated to specific community work products - General meetings that do not specifically discuss or advance implementation of the RFFC project(s)
+- Costs that are not related to the RFFC Program. - Costs that occur outside of the grant agreement term. - Incidentals, tips, and per diems. - Incentive/participation gifts. - Out-of-state travel. - Legal costs and attorney's fees associated with making or defending legal claims. - Activities performed and equipment or vehicles purchased that are not identified in the budget/work plan or approved by the Department prior to purchase. - The following costs associated with community engagement and outreach: - Direct cash benefits or subsidies to participants, such as cash subsidies to secure private transportation services - Alcoholic refreshments - Participant incentives, such as door prizes, which are unrelated to specific community work products - General meetings that do not specifically discuss or advance RFFC Program activities and objectives